Bazzagibbs/Bazzagibbs.github.io/content/docs/graphics/010_coordinates.md

 ---
-title: Coordinates
+title: Coordinates for rendering
-linkTitle: Coordinates
 weight: 10
-type: docs
-simple_list: true
-description: The coordinate system used in the world and for rendering.
+description: Transforming coordinates from world space to other spaces.
 ---

 ## World coordinates